Thorne Family Genealogy Pages

 The accused declined to make any statement.

-The jury returned a verdict of willful murder against some person or persons unknown.
+The jury returned a verdict of wilful murder against some person or persons unknown.

 CENTRAL CRIMINAL COURT, March 23.So what happened next?